friscosaviour/Plant-Growth-with-Machine-Learning/README.md

  - CV Module: Periodically captures images, processes them (potentially using the AI accelerator if a neural network is used) to generate a health score.
  - RL Agent:
    - Reads the latest sensor data from the CSV or directly.
    - Optionally incorporates the CV health score into its state or reward calculation.
+This measures the amount of vegitaton by calculating the amount of green pixels in the fo.
    - Uses a trained policy (running inference on the AI accelerator via TFLite) to decide on an action.
    - Actuators: The RL agent's chosen action triggers the corresponding actuator (e.g., turns the water pump on/off via RPi GPIO).
    - Feedback Loop: The environment changes (plant grows, soil dries), sensors detect this, feeding new data back into the system.